azMantas/bicepCloud-webApp/content/posts/assign-rbac-roles-with-bicep.md

 To address this issue, a GUID is generated based on a combination of the principal ID, role ID, and resource ID.
 This approach ensures that each RBAC role is assigned a unique GUID, while also maintaining consistency across deployments.
 By using these three components, we can be confident that no two distinct RBAC roles will inadvertently share the same GUID, thus preventing potential conflicts and enhancing the overall reliability of the system.

 ### consuming module in the main.bicep file
-First, we'll create a resource group and deploy an Azure storage account to it.
-Next, we'll use a Bicep module to assign multiple RBAC roles to the same Azure AD object, in this case, an AD group.
-Since this module has a resource group deployment scope, we'll also need to specify the scope where the Azure storage account is provisioned.
-Finally, we'll need to provide the name of the storage account.
+- create a resource group and deploy an Azure storage account to it.
+- since this module has a resource group deployment scope, we'll also need to specify the scope where the Azure storage account is provisioned.
+- to assign RBAC roles to an AzureAD object, you need to provide their corresponding AzureAD object ID.
+- provide the RBAC role definition ID to define roles we want to assign to AzureAD group.
+- provide the name of the storage account.
 The easiest way to do this is to reference the `simpleStorage` module and use its output as the input.

 ```bicep
 targetScope = 'subscription'